The term narcissistic personality disorder replaces megalomania in professional settings.

 French psychoanalyst André Green (March 12, 1927 – January 22, 2012) saw moral narcissism as the attempt to elevate oneself above ordinary human needs and attachments—an ascetic attempt at creating an impregnable sense of moral superiority.

 An estimated 6% of the population has NPD.
+In a company of 1,000 employees, 60 manifest this trait.
 It causes problems in many areas of life, such as relationships, work, school, and financial affairs.
 Often, people with NPD feel disappointment when special favors or adoration is absent.

 Living and Working With a Narcissist